ROCm/MIVisionX/README.md

 * [amd_loomsl](amd_openvx_extensions/amd_loomsl#radeon-loom-stitching-library-vx_loomsl): AMD Radeon LOOM stitching library for live 360 degree video applications
 * [amd_nn](amd_openvx_extensions/amd_nn#openvx-neural-network-extension-library-vx_nn): OpenVX neural network module
 * [amd_opencv](amd_openvx_extensions/amd_opencv#amd-module-for-opencv-interop-from-openvx-vx_opencv): OpenVX module that implements a mechanism to access OpenCV functionality as OpenVX kernels
+* [amd_winml](amd_openvx_extensions/amd_winml#amd-winml-extension): WinML extension will allow developers to import a pre-trained ONNX model into an OpenVX graph and add hundreds of different pre & post processing `vision`/`generic`/`user-defined` functions, available in OpenVX and OpenCV interop, to the input and output of the neural net model.
+This will allow developers to build an end to end application for inference.

 ## Applications
 MIVisionX has a number of applications ([apps](apps#applications)) built on top of OpenVX modules, it uses AMD optimized libraries to build applications which can be used to prototype or used as models to develop a product.